 Keeping silent isn't about never discussing magick or other areas of life.
 To keep silent protects privacy, avoids the dilution of your magick by the thoughts and emotions of others, and provides opportunity to hear the Goddess and God.
 When working with others, magickally or otherwise, the Witch keeps the privacy of others in mind.
 The Witch who is open and willing to discuss workings with others should respect the privacy of others.

 Magickally, this skill provides a strong foundation to the others.
 Consider these questions before you decide to talk about your magick:

 Think of the daughter cutting off and throwing away a piece of meat because her mother and mother's mother did it before her just to find out that the grandmother's pan was too small for the meat!
 To imagine, then, is about being inspired to change when routines are no longer effective.
 It's about being innovative when confronted with a difficult problem with no prior solution.

 This step is more of an ongoing approach to your magick.
-It is an accumulation of To Know, To Will, To Dare, and To Keep Silent along with past experiences, outside influences, and creative thinking.
+It's an accumulation of To Know, To Will, To Dare, and To Keep Silent along with past experiences, outside influences, and creative thinking.
 Mastering this step is a simple matter of keeping an open mind throughout your life and letting go of any fears of change.
 If you want to keep your magick alive and effective, use To Imagine as your way of breaking through stagnation.
 Like with To Know, To Imagine requires that we are continuously learning, researching, and putting our knowledge into practice.

 Ask these questions to help you Imagine:

-© 2010-2014 by Evylyn Rose
+© 2010-2018 by Evylyn Rose